ghc-proposals/ghc-proposals/proposals/0000-lambda-layout.md

 with `-XTypeAbstractions`, `\ of`-expressions will also be able to bind type variables.

+Given an `\ of`-expression `ofexp` with one or more scrutinees and function `f` declared with function declaration syntax and with the same alternatives and same guards for each alternative as `ofexp`, the semantics of the expression `ofexp` are the same as those of the expression `f`.
+If `ofexp` has no scrutinees, the semantics are the same as those of an expression `p` declared with a pattern binding with the same guards as `ofexp`.

 ### BNF of changed syntax

 *ofexp* → `\` `of` `{` *ofalts* `}`